 What It Is

-Students are offered the option to pay in installments if they enroll in the fall open enrollment period; otherwise the entire premium must be paid at the time of enrollment.
+Students are given the option to make three installment payments if they enroll during the fall open enrollment period; otherwise the entire premium must be paid at the time of enrollment.

 Students on an approved leave of absence are not eligible to enroll in the DSHIP.
 For more information on the leave of absence policy and health care insurance, please visit the Leave of Absence Overview on the Rackham website.

-International Student & Scholar Health Insurance Plan (UM IHI) Aetna Plan
+International Student & Scholar Health Insurance Plan (U-M IHI) Blue Care Network Plan

 What It Is

 F-1 and J-1 students whose Forms I-20 or DS-2019 were issued by U-M Ann Arbor and their accompanying F-2 and J-2 dependents are eligible for and required to enroll in IHI unless they have health insurance that meets the university’s minimum requirements.
-Aetna underwrites the plan and it is administered through the International Center at U-M. IHI is not COBRA eligible.
+The Blue Care Network underwrites the plan and it is administered through the International Center at U-M.

 Students are automatically enrolled in IHI once the U-M mandatory immigration check-in is completed (their I-20/DS-2019 program start date).
-If a student chooses to use their own private insurance in place of IHI, a waiver form must be completed within 30-days of the check-in (or the start of the new insurance).
+If a student would like to use their own private insurance in place of IHI, a waiver form must be completed within 30-days of the check-in (or the start of the new insurance).
 If the waiver request is approved, the IHI will be cancelled.
-A waver must be completed each academic year during the month of September.
+A waiver must be completed each academic year during the month of September.

 International Student with GradCare